sharmbc1q/vigil/README.md

 ## 🔥 Features

 - **Dynamic AI Conversations**: Uses Anthropics Claude AI to generate charming and confident responses, perfectly fitting the mood of any Discord server.
-- **Web Search Integration**: Dynamically checks whether a user’s query needs additional web information and fetches it using Perplexity AI.
+- **Web Search Integration**: Dynamically checks whether a user's query needs additional web information and fetches it using Perplexity AI.
 - **Image Generation**: Generates custom AI art via Leonardo AI directly in the chat.
 - **Conversation History**: Tracks and saves user interactions for context-aware conversations.